sylaspg/grasp-continuum/README.md

 Currently implemented _per energy_ continuum wave function normalization is described in [3].

-> **Please note:** For calculations of phases shifts and scattering lengths,
+> **Please note:** For calculations of phase shifts and scattering lengths,
 > normalization is usually not required.

 ### Polarization potential

-The polarization potential coincides with dipole polarization at greater distances but limited near the nucleus.
+The polarization potential coincides with dipole polarization at greater distances but is limited near the nucleus.
 It is currently modeled and implemented in the following form:

 $V_{pol}\left(r\right)=-\frac{1}{2}\frac{\alpha_d r^2}{\left(r^3+\langle r_0^3\rangle\right)^2}